A vaccine study in college students will help determine when it’s safe to take masks off

 First things first

-A year ago, scientists had just started designing 30,000-person coronavirus vaccine trials that sought to determine if shots could prevent recipients from getting sick and dying.
-With the pandemic claiming hundreds of lives a day in the United States at the time, it was imperative that trials go fast and provide clear answers.
+A year ago, scientists had just started designing 30,000-person coronavirus vaccine trials that sought to determine whether shots could prevent recipients from getting sick and dying.
+With the pandemic killing hundreds of people a day in the United States at the time, it was imperative that trials go fast and provide clear answers.

 “Does the vaccine protect? … That’s always going to happen first.
 You’re not going to be able to tell: Does it protect against infection?
-Does it slow transmission,” said Ira Longini, a statistician at the University of Florida who co-wrote the book, “Design and Analysis of Vaccine Studies.”
+Does it slow transmission?” said Ira Longini, a statistician at the University of Florida who co-wrote the book “Design and Analysis of Vaccine Studies.”
 “The trials are powered to get a clear answer: Does the vaccine work: yes or no, given the criteria?”

 Those initial trials left open a plausible, disturbing scenario: The vaccines might reduce the severity of disease in people receiving the shot but not repel the virus completely, turning them into symptom-free virus spreaders.